C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-- Emphasise this is fully local: no GitHub account, no network
+- Emphasize this is fully local: no GitHub account, no network
   - The helper script creates a small repository on disk to act as the submodule
 - About 15 minutes
 - Watch for while walking around: